jimsyyap/golang_recipe/README.md

 - seek security analyst + golang
 .
 The lean statup summarized https://youtu.be/RSaIOCHbuYw?si=Kn83LMSg1dWiQUp6
     learn build measure
+. build a mailer software, that will focus on sending emails to office365 inbox only, https://www.youtube.com/@spamerofficial-dj9of

 ### notes
 rand.Seed deprecated?
 Do...